SpicyGarlicAlbacoreRoll/PaperRPGDemo/README.md

 Overworld:

-    -WASD: Movement (In overworld)
+    -WASD: Movement
     -SPACEBAR: Jump

 Battle:

-    -A/D: rotate combat menu
+    -A/D: rotate command menu
-        -ENTER: Select command (Jump command only one that works atm)
+    -ENTER/MouseClick.SPACEBAR: confirm command (Jump command only one that works atm)
-        -MouseClick: Select command
+    -SPACEBAR: Confirm enemy selection for command

+        note: ENTER KEY in battle won't work if you click anywhere else.
+In those cases clicking on the command will still work, and so will subsequent enter commands

+        also hitting spacebar while confirm the command AND execute the command at same time.

 /////////////////////////////////////////////////////////////////////////